alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Examples of Complex Scenarios

-`Card`the item supports nested use.
+The Card component supports nested use.

 ```tsx
 import { Card, CardContent, CardHeader, Stack } from '@bifrostui/react';